-Five Steps to Swifter Turn Times
+Some Tips for Swifter Turn Times

-You're always free to call us at if you have any questions about your property or an assignment we're working on for you.
+You're always welcome to call us at if you have any questions about your property or an assignment we're working on for you.